-Environmental Consequences of Forest Fires – A wildfire is defined as being an uncontrolled fire that occurs in the wilderness.
+Environmental Consequences of Forest Fires – A wildfire, and/or forest fire, is defined as being an uncontrolled fire that occurs in the wilderness.

 They can be massive in size and have the ability to spread across vast distances, jumping rivers, roads and fire breaks in the process.